memgraph/docs/docs/import-data/csv-import-tool.md

   <TabItem value="docker">

   If using Docker, things are a bit more complicated.
-First you need to copy the CSV files where the Docker image can see them:
+First, you need to copy the CSV files where the Docker container can see them:

   ```bash
   docker container create --name mg_import_helper -v mg_import:/import-data busybox